 Now that you have narrowed it down to your favorite sceneries, your desired time of year and weather, and your favorite activities, now it’s time to find a state or country that has it all.
 If you’re dreaming of an epic adventure I’d suggest to look outside of the United States.
 Maybe you want to go to the country that you and your partner have always had at the top of your bucket list.
 Some of my favorite countries for elopements include Iceland, New Zealand, Ireland, Thailand, and Chile.

 If getting married out of the country isn’t desirable, no worries!
 The United States has so much variety and I guarantee you can find your dream scenery in one of the states.
 I suggest using Google, Instagram, and your favorite hiking trails apps to decide on which state is best for your elopement location.
-I also always recommend reaching out to your elopement photographer to see if they have any suggestions.
+You can always reach out to your elopement photographer for recommendations as well!
 I always love working one on one with my couples to find the perfect state for their elopement.

 5.Narrow It Down..
 And Choose Your Perfect Elopement Location

 Let’s break it down even more specific now that you’ve chosen the ideal state/country for your elopement.
 If you’re unfamiliar with a state I suggest that you first start looking through the various national parks, state parks, and popular hiking trails.
 Most national parks do require that wedding ceremonies, no matter the size, must take place at certain spots in the park.
 Make sure to do all of the proper research ahead of time…it’s important to respect all of the rules that come with getting married out in nature.
 Here‘s a great resource for information regarding getting married in a national park.
 If you don’t want to get married at a national park, another great option is to look into the various different trails.